 Butcher's Broom

-A small, spiny evergreen shrub native to Europe and the Mediterranean, with a long history in folk herbalism and traditional use as both a wild vegetable and herbal preparation.
+A small, spiny evergreen shrub (Ruscus aculeatus) native to Europe and the Mediterranean, with a long folk-herbalism history, a traditional circulatory reputation, and use as both a wild vegetable and a standardized extract.

 Overview

 Butcher's broom (Ruscus aculeatus) is a tough, low-growing evergreen shrub found in woodlands and hedgerows across Europe and the Mediterranean basin.
 The name comes from an old practical use: the stiff, spiny branches were bundled together and used by butchers to sweep their blocks clean.
-The plant is a member of the Asparagaceae family, and its young shoots have been eaten as a wild vegetable in Mediterranean cuisine — a poor man's asparagus, gathered in spring before the stems harden.
-The rhizome and root are the parts most commonly referenced in herbal tradition, where butcher's broom has maintained a quiet, persistent presence in European folk herbalism for centuries.
+The plant is a member of the Asparagaceae family, and its young shoots have been eaten as a wild vegetable in Mediterranean cuisine — a "poor man's asparagus," gathered in spring before the stems harden.
+The rhizome and root are the parts most commonly referenced in herbal tradition, where butcher's broom has maintained a quiet, persistent presence in European folk herbalism for centuries, particularly in connection with the circulatory system.

 What it is